RedisLabs/redislabs-docs/content/modules/redisjson/active-active.md

 **Resolution rule**

+The instance with the smaller ID wins, so the key becomes a map in the given example.

+### Create versus create

+**Conflict**

+Two instances concurrently use `JSON.SET` to assign a new JSON document to the same key.

+**Resolution type**

+Win over

+**Resolution rule**

-The instance with the smaller replica ID wins.
+The instance with the smaller ID wins.

 ### Create versus update